Data-Only-Greater/SNL-Delft3D-CEC-Verify/docs/validation/comparison/report.rst

    structured and fm models

-Comparing the non-dimensional centerline velocities alongside the experimental data (published in (Mycek et al. 2014)) in fig. 4, confirms the behavior in the near and far wake shown in fig. 3.
-Generally, the structured model performs better in the near wake compared to the experimental data, however the performance in the far wake is better for the FM model, where the wake has decayed less.
+Comparing the non-dimensional centerline velocities alongside the experimental data (published in (Mycek et al. 2014)) for two turbulence intensity (TI) levels, in fig. 4, confirms the behavior in the near and far wake shown in fig. 3.
+Generally, the structured model performs better in the near wake compared to the experimental data.
+In the far wake, the FM model better repesents the 3% TI experimental data, and the structured model matches better to the 15% TI experimental data.
 Nonetheless, neither model captures the experimental measurements well for the whole centerline.
+Note that the TI within the Delft3D simulations is between 5% and 6%.

 .. figure:: transect_u.png
    :alt: Figure 4: Comparison of the normalised turbine centerline
          velocity.
 Experimental data reverse engineered from (Mycek et al.
-         2014, fig. 11a).
+         2014, fig. 11a & 11b).
    :name: fig:transect_u
-   :width: 4in
+   :width: 5.5in

    Figure 4: Comparison of the normalised turbine centerline velocity.
    Experimental data reverse engineered from (Mycek et al. 2014, fig.
-   11a).
+   11a & 11b).

 .. _sec:radial: